Looks like you’re on our UK site! Would you like to switch US site?

 In comparison, sMRI can be operated by just two staff – one qualified by Hallmarq to operate the machine and one to manage the patient.
 Since sMRI does not require GA, image acquisition is complete in a matter of hours as opposed to the lengthier procedure that down MRI demands.
 The practice and horse owner benefit from associated cost savings and most veterinarians can see more patients in less time, thus generating more revenue.

-sMRI costs less to install, requires less space and needs less shielding than high-field MRI.
+sMRI costs less to install, requires less space, and needs less shielding than high-field MRI.
 The stronger the magnet, the more care is needed in planning the surrounding area to minimize interference with image quality.
 Down MRI requires a large, dedicated room taking up valuable clinic space.
 In comparison, Hallmarq’s sMRI can be delivered in a self-contained modular room and dropped into place for quick and easy setup.
-The patient is simply walked into the magnet, a hoof coil attached to the relevant limb and scanning can start – a much less labour-intensive process than that required by down MRI.
+The patient is simply walked into the magnet, a hoof coil attached to the relevant limb and scanning can start – a much less labor-intensive process than that required by down MRI.

-What’s the answer?
+What’s the Answer?

 [1] Dugdale A.H., Obhrai.
 J., Cripps P.J.
 (2016) Twenty years later: a single-centre, repeat retrospective analysis of equine perioperative mortality and investigation of recovery quality.
 Vet Anaesth Analg.
 43, (2), 171-8